YottaDB/YDBDoc/ProgGuide/opdebug.rst

 The stack model provides a trail of routines currently in progress that shows the location of all the M operations that performed the invocations leading to the current point.

 The ZSHOW command makes this stack information available within YottaDB.
-For more information, see `Using the Invocation Stack in Debugging`_ in this chapter, and the command description at `“ZSHow” <./commands.html#zshow>`_.
+For more information, see :ref:`use-invocatn-stack-debug` in this chapter, and the command description at :ref:`zshow-command`.

 +++++++++++++++++++++++++++++++
 Exiting Direct Mode